ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   In the specific case of simulation codes, choose your [random number generator](tomasi-ray-tracing-11b.html#algoritmi) carefully!

 -   It's important that the user of your code can specify the *seed* and, if the generator allows it, the sequence identifier: this allows for the repeatability of simulations, which helps a lot during *debugging*.
+(As a testament to this, have a look at this [PR](https://github.com/litebird/litebird_sim/pull/414)…)

 -   If you have to run many simulations, use the ability of modern computers to perform calculations in parallel.
 In the simplest cases, it's enough to use [GNU Parallel](tomasi-ray-tracing-11b.html#generare-animazioni).